02/01/2002 English German

 San Francisco, 02-01-2002

-Figure [1]: The "Wind-and-Storm" plastic thing
+Figure [1]: The "Wind-and-Stürm" plastic thing

-Figure [2]: The car cleaning product "Klasse
+Figure [2]: The car cleaning product "Klasse"

-The New Yorker," for example, is a weekly magazine read not only in New York City but nationwide, featuring lengthy articles that even I, after five years in America, still have to work through with a dictionary.
+The "New Yorker," for example, is a weekly magazine read not only in New York City but nationwide, featuring lengthy articles that even I, after five years in America, still have to work through with a dictionary.
 Or do any of you newsletter-reading know-it-alls perhaps know what "impetuous," "to imbue," "swashbuckler," "prescience," "apt," or "to rummage" mean?
 "Portend," "putative," "to loathe," or "tizzy"?
 Ha!
-In case you're interested: "impetuous," "to imbue," "swashbuckler," "prescience," "apt," "to rummage."
-And "portend," "putative," "to loathe," and "tizzy."
 But what I actually wanted to say is: Americans sometimes use German words to express things for which there is no English word.
 "Schadenfreude," for example.
-It's mentioned in the book "Word Freak" by Stefan Fatsis (illustration 3).
-You heard right, there is no English word for the most beautiful of all joys!
+It's mentioned in the book "Word Freak" by Stefan Fatsis (figure 3).
+You heard that right, there is no English word for the most beautiful of all joys!
 Or "Doppelgänger."
 It was recently in The New Yorker (illustration 4).

-Figure [3]: The English word "schadenfreude" is
+Figure [3]: The word "schadenfreude" appears in a New Yorker article.

-Figure [4]: The English word "doppelgänger
+Figure [4]: The word "doppelgänger" is used in English

 Figure [5]: The word "schtick" in a film review